» Giving Forms

 Donor creates a Charitable Remainder Annuity Trust with irrevocable

 gift of cash, securities, or property to Methodist University.
 Donor

 and/or designated beneficiaries receive fixed dollar income, at

 least annually, for lifetime.
 May also be arranged for a fixed period

 up to 20 years.
 Methodist University receives assets after lifetime.

 - Charitable Remainder Unitrust:

-Similar to Charitable Remainder Annuity Trust in terms of
+Similar to Charitable Remainder Annuity Trust in terms of structure.

-as valued annually, rather than fixed amount.
+rather than fixed amount.

 - Charitable Lead Trust:

 Different from other trusts in that Methodist University receives

 annual income for a specific period, after which assets return to